openthread/spinel-spec/core/intro-frames.md

 The Network Link Identifier (NLI) field is used to distinguish between independent "virtual" network links.
-It is stored in the third and fourth most significant bits as a number between 0 and 3.
+It is stored in the third and fourth most significant bits as an integer between 0 and 3.

 The NLI field allows for the control and management of an NCP that can be connected to more than one network simultaneously, as if multiple independent NCPs were present.
-The exact implementation of such capability is outside the scope of this document.
+The exact details regarding the usage of such a feature are not yet specified and considered outside the scope of this document.

-All NCPs conforming to this protocol SHALL implement NLI 0 and MAY provide additional network interfaces via NLI values 1, 2, and 3.
+All NCPs conforming to this protocol **SHALL** implement NLI 0 and **MAY** provide additional network interfaces via NLI values 1, 2, and 3.

-Any commands sent to an unimplemented NLI MUST fail with `STATUS_UNIMPLEMENTED`.
+Any commands sent to an unimplemented NLI MUST fail with:

+* Header byte identical to the offending command.
+* `CMD_PROP_VALUE_IS` for the command id.
+* `PROP_LAST_STATUS` as the property key.
+* `STATUS_INVALID_INTERFACE` as the value.

 ### TID: Transaction Identifier ###